 What History Teaches: Women’s Loss of Rights During the Third Reich

-Professor Barton will discuss the loss of women’s rights, particularly for Jewish, Black, and political opponents in 1930s Germany.
-She will also talk about so-called Aryan women who were able to negotiate roles for themselves and who became a part of Nazi processes of perpetration.
+In this installment of “What History Teaches: The Rise of Nazism,” Dr. Deborah Barton and the Montreal Holocaust Museum discuss women’s particular struggles during the rise of the Nazi regime.
+Professor Barton discusses the loss of women’s rights, particularly for Jewish, Black, and political opponents in 1930s Germany.
+She also talks about so-called Aryan women who were able to negotiate roles for themselves and who became a part of Nazi processes of perpetration.

 Deborah Barton